 One of the most important goals of the DEEP Watershed Management Program is to assist in the development of comprehensive watershed management plans, to protect and restore water quality and conserve and manage water resources, by guiding local land use decision making, and enhancing pollution prevention programs.
 Contact your DEEP Watershed Manager for further assistance.
 It is recommended that all watershed management plans for impaired or threatened basins include all nine elements of a Watershed Based Plan to ensure eligibility for 319 funding.

-Examples of Watershed Management Plans and other watershed planning documents that have been produced in Connecticut are available for download.
+Watershed Management Plans and other watershed planning documents that have been produced in Connecticut are available for download.
 Watershed Based Plans listed in Connecticut serve as models for plan development in additional watersheds.
 In addition, several watershed managment plans produced prior to inception of the Nine Element approach for Watershed Based Plans, are available.

 Detailed guidance is contained in the following report:

 The Nine Elements that must be included in an EPA-approved Watershed Based Plan are:

 IMPAIRMENT An identification of the causes and sources of pollution, that will need to be controlled to achieve the load reductions estimated to fix the impairment, and to achieve any other watershed goals identified in the watershed-based plan.

 LOAD REDUCTION An estimate of the load reductions expected for the management measures described.
 Modeling can be simple or quite complex depending on the application.
 Spreadsheets and landcover mapping are typically employed in these models to estimate load reductions.

 MANAGEMENT MEASURES A description of the NPS management measures that will need to be implemented to achieve the estimated load reductions. (include a map or detailed description).